dwmkerr/mock-llm/docs/mcp.md

 The echo tool accepts text input and returns it unchanged, useful for testing basic MCP connectivity and tool invocation.

+### Echo Headers Tool

+The echo_headers tool returns HTTP headers received with the request as JSON, useful for testing header propagation.

 ### Testing with curl

 The MCP server uses Streamable HTTP transport, which returns responses in event stream format.